Demand Management: Improving a Company’s Efficiency and Profitability

 Predicting Customer Demands

 Demand management aims to deliver the correct product or service to the customer at the right time and quantity.
-Consequently, businesses must anticipate consumer behavior and understand what drives demand.
+With this, businesses must anticipate consumer behavior and understand what drives demand.
 Companies can predict customer demands in several ways, including:

-Cross-docking involves bringing together products from different suppliers before distributing them to retailers at a central location.
-Cross-docking helps to reduce inventory levels, transportation costs, and lead times.
+• Cross-docking – This involves bringing together products from different suppliers before distributing them to retailers at a central location.
+It helps reduce inventory levels, transportation costs, and lead times.

 Use Cases